top of page

 Women in Leadership

-This course provided an in-depth look at the leadership styles of top female leaders in business, politics, entertainment, and government.
-It examined how female leadership differs from male leadership and explored the strategies, challenges, and successes of women in positions of power.
-Through class discussions and case studies, I gained a deeper understanding of leadership dynamics, effective communication, and decision-making, as well as the unique obstacles women face in leadership roles today.
-Beyond these insights, the course was meaningful because it helped me develop critical analysis, reflection, and communication skills that I can apply to my future career.
+CPD415 provided an in-depth look at the leadership styles of top female leaders in business, politics, entertainment, and government.
+The course examined how female leadership differs from male leadership and explored the strategies, challenges, and successes of women in positions of power.
+Through class discussions and case studies, it highlighted the dynamics of leadership and the unique obstacles women face in professional settings.

 bottom of page